RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

   that takes your widget and returns a string containing the corresponding options and values that could be added to a ``save`` command.

+A detailed example for saving a file type can be found in :ref:`Bundle Example: Save a New File Format`.

 .. _fetch command:

 Fetching Files